scuzzydude/asimov/asimov.md

 There are museums dedicated to Nikola Tesla.
 There is one at the Tesla Science Center at Wardenclyffe, New York.
 This institution was crowdfunded to the tune of \$1.3 million with an additional donation of \$1 million by Elon Musk.
 The centerpiece of the lab was a 186 foot tower and cupola, Tesla used for experiments in wireless communication and power transmission.
 In a recurring theme, Tesla failed to meet his mortgage payments, the property was foreclosed upon and the tower demolished.
 The museum is renovating and rebuilding the tower.

-There's another Tesla museum ....
+After his death, Tesla's nephew had all his work product and belongings packed up and shipped to his native Serbia, and there is a museum in Belgrade.
+This is appropriate enough, his family had the right to dispose of his property and Serbia certainly has every right to be proud of their native son.
+However, Nikola Tesla was a naturalized citizen on the United States, and might be the very prototypical Immigrant American Engineer.

 Now, before I throwdown my challenge, I need to admit my own hypocrisy.
-I to have been known to name things after geniuses, without any expectation that my creations live up to that level.
-It's more about inspiration that name of genius confers.
+I have been known to name things after geniuses, without any expectation that my creations live up to that level.
+It's more about inspiration that name of a genius confers.
 In in that matter, Tesla the car does inspire, and maybe the inspiration of genius is more important than the facts.
 However, in the case of Nikola Tesla, the facts are the inspiration, and I think it is important that the world remembers the true facts of Tesla's life.

 I believe that the challenge of creating scoot for physical artwork is primary social -- getting people to accept that that the works of genius, especially past masterpieces, belongs to humanity and not individuals.
 Sure, there's a bunch of legal work, but it's well within the scope that can be funded through seeding.
 I think the biggest legal challenge will be for wealth supporters trying to avoid capital gains, but I do not think The Foundation should participate in that fight directly.
 However property contracts and contracts that specify proportional responsibility and liability exist already, scoot of artwork is just a modification of those to complement a digital token system.